Osajulian/JavaScript-Unravelled/init.md

 javascript unravelled demos using mdn javascript examples

-This demo project is dedicated to Solomon Grundy whose 7 days lifespan went through multiple iterations for this project.
+This demo project is dedicated to Solomon Grundy whose 7 days, 1-day for 1 life event lifespan went through multiple iterations for this project.

 >**"Solomon Grundy, born on a Monday,
 >Christened on Tuesday,